amansharif/Machine-Learning-with-Jupyterlab-Slim/README.md

 ![FED UP!!!](fedup.png)

 ## Introduction
 It's always fun to learn Machine Learning (ML).
 But setting up the environment is a tedious task and eats up a lot of time as well as energy.
 You need to install python, then libraries, dependencies, Jupyter etc. By the time you finish configuration you're exhausted.
 Isn't it true?
 But what if you don't need to do any of those?
 What if someone else takes care of those on behalf of you and you can enjoy Machine Learning?
 Sounds so Great.
 Right?
 Well, 'Docker' to the rescue!
-You just need to install 'Docker' on your machine and need not to worry about anything else.
+You just need to install `Docker` on your machine and need not to worry about anything else.
 You can set up the environment and demolish any time you want.
 All of these is just a command away from you.
 The idea is to provide a configured environment so that teachers can focus on teaching and students can focus on learning.

 ## What you’ll get here?
 - Configured Jupyter Lab (Image size 1.83 GB)